Riding the Trend or Protecting Profits | Exxon Mobil Corporation (XOM)

 XOM’s Market Performance

-XOM stocks went down by -1.85% for the week, with a monthly jump of 2.94% and a quarterly performance of 14.09%, while its annual performance rate touched 81.15%.
-The volatility ratio for the week stands at 1.72% while the volatility levels for the past 30 days are set at 1.59% for Exxon Mobil Corporation.
-The simple moving average for the period of the last 20 days is -0.73% for XOM stocks with a simple moving average of 9.41% for the last 200 days.
+XOM stocks went down by -4.94% for the week, with a monthly drop of -3.22% and a quarterly performance of 10.49%, while its annual performance rate touched 62.22%.
+The volatility ratio for the week stands at 2.13% while the volatility levels for the past 30 days are set at 1.73% for Exxon Mobil Corporation.
+The simple moving average for the period of the last 20 days is -6.06% for XOM stocks with a simple moving average of 3.21% for the last 200 days.

 Analysts’ Opinion of XOM